Samson: Delilah

 Later, Samson travels to Gaza, where he sees a prostitute (אִשָּׁ֣ה זוֹנָ֔ה) and visits her.
 His enemies wait at the gate of the city to ambush him, but he tears the gate from its very hinges and frame and carries it to "the hill that is in front of Hebron".

 He then falls in love with Delilah in the valley of Sorek.
-The Philistines approach Delilah and induce her with 1,100 silver coins to find the secret of Samson's strength so that they can capture their enemy, but Samson refuses to reveal the secret and teases her, telling her that he will lose his strength if he is bound with fresh bowstrings.
+The Philistines approach Delilah and induce her with 1,100 pieces of silver to find the secret of Samson's strength so that they can capture their enemy, but Samson refuses to reveal the secret and teases her, telling her that he will lose his strength if he is bound with fresh bowstrings.
 She does so while he sleeps, but when he wakes up he snaps the strings.
 She persists, and he tells her that he can be bound with new ropes.
 She ties him up with new ropes while he sleeps, and he snaps them, too.
 She asks again, and he says that he can be bound if his locks are woven into a weaver's loom.
 She weaves them into a loom, but he simply destroys the entire loom and carries it off when he wakes.

 Delilah, however, persists and Samson finally capitulates and tells Delilah that God supplies his power because of his consecration to God as a Nazirite, symbolized by the fact that a razor has never touched his head and that if his hair is cut off the vow would be broken and he would lose his strength.
 Delilah then woos him to sleep "in her lap" and calls for a servant to cut his hair.
 Samson loses his strength and he is captured by the Philistines, who blind him by gouging out his eyes.
 They then take him to Gaza, imprison him, and put him to work turning a large millstone and grinding grain.